flosell/flosell.github.io/_drafts/introducing-lambdacd.markdown

 What we need is a way to put our build pipelines where our business logic, our database-layout and our server configurations already are: **in code**!

-How does this help?
-It brings with it everything we love about code: We can structure it, version it, test it, share it with others any way we like!
+What does that get us?
+It gets us everything we love about code: We can structure it, version it, test it, share it with others any way we like!
 We can take advantage of all the tools and libraries we know and love!

+You want to find out if your deployment really stops when a smoketest fails on staging?
+A small test with the right mock will tell you!

+All your development teams should use the same process to deploy to your private cloud?
+Just put everything into a small library for everyone to include in their pipelines!

+Your management requires your pipeline to behave differently on mondays, except for rainy days?
+You can build that! (not saying you should)

+Simply put: Our build pipeline can be just like any other piece of software we release, with the same tools, methods and quality we are used to!

 [fowler-ci-fix-immediately]: http://www.martinfowler.com/articles/continuousIntegration.html#FixBrokenBuildsImmediately